 - PSC_VELXY_P (shown as “Velocity XY (Vel to Accel)”) converts the desired speed towards the target to a desired acceleration.
 The resulting desired acceleration becomes a lean angle which is then passed to the same angular controller used by Stabilize mode.
 It is generally not required to adjust this

 - The vehicle circles (aka “toiletbowls”).
 This is normally caused by a compass problem the most likely being magnetic interference from the power cables under the autopilot.
 Running compassmot or purchasing a GPS+compass module normal resolves this.
-Other possibilities include bad compass offsets set during the live calibration process or incorrect compass orientation.
+Other possibilities include bad compass offsets set during the compass calibration process.

 - The vehicle takes off in the wrong direction as soon as loiter is engaged.
 The cause is the same as #2 except that the compass error is greater than 90deg.
 Please try the suggestions above to resolve this.